Michel Doesburg

 Michel Johannes Doesburg (born 10 August 1968 in Beverwijk) is a retired Dutch professional football player.

 Club career

-Doesburg played for several Dutch clubs before moving abroad when he joined Scottish side Motherwell in 1998, moving to Dunfermline Athletic in 2000.
+Doesburg played for several Dutch clubs before moving abroad when he joined compatriots Jan Michels and Rob Matthaei at Scottish side Motherwell in 1998, moving to Dunfermline Athletic in 2000.
 He returned to Holland in 2002, when he signed a half-year deal with FC Zwolle.

 Doesburg was named chief scout at AZ in November 2015.

+International career

+Doesburg played 4 games for the Netherlands national under-19 football team.